weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (13), we get pairs of convergent and divergent series whose terms differ even less than those of (12) and (13).
-One might thus be led to the conjecture that there is a limiting situation of some sort, a boundary’ with all convergent series on one side, all divergent series on the other side—at least as far as series with monotonic coefficients are concerned.
+One might thus be led to the conjecture that there is a limiting situation of some sort, a boundary’ with all convergent series on one side, all divergent series on the other side-at least as far as series with monotonic coefficients are concerned.
 This notion of "boundary is of course quite vague.
 The point we wish to make is this: No matter how we make this notion precise, the conjecture is false.
 Exercises 11(b) and 12(b) may serve